-\emphasis{Path} groupoids are well-understood for finitely aligned higher-rank graphs, so we desire a path groupoid for general higher-rank graphs in order to see which results from the finitely aligned case can be generalised.
+\textit{Path} groupoids are well-understood for finitely aligned higher-rank graphs, so we desire a path groupoid for general higher-rank graphs in order to see which results from the finitely aligned case can be generalised.
 Given a general higher-rank graph $\Lambda$, the unit space $X(\Lambda)$ of Spielberg's groupoid from \cite{Spi20} is the spectrum of a certain commutative C*-algebra associated to $\Lambda$.
 The elements of $X(\Lambda)$ identify with paths if $\Lambda$ is finitely aligned \cite[Theorem 6.8]{Spi20}, but not otherwise.
-In this sense, Spielberg's groupoids are not \emphasis{path} groupoids.
+In this sense, Spielberg's groupoids are not \textit{path} groupoids.

-In this paper, we associate locally compact path spaces and ample Hausdorff path groupoids to any higher-rank graph that is finitely aligned \emphasis{somewhere} in a certain sense.
+In this paper, we associate locally compact path spaces and ample Hausdorff path groupoids to higher-rank graphs that are not necessarily finitely aligned.
 After establishing preliminaries in \cref{sec:prelims}, our first contribution is a local treatment of finite alignment in \cref{sec:finite_alignment}.
-Specifically, given a higher-rank graph $\Lambda$ and $\lambda \in \Lambda$, we define what it means for $\Lambda$ to be \emphasis{finitely aligned at $\lambda$} (\cref{def:FA}).
-The set $\FA{\Lambda} \coloneq \{\lambda \in \Lambda \mid \Lambda \text{ is finitely aligned at } \lambda\}$ enjoys a number of properties related to the category structure on the higher-rank graph $\Lambda$ (\cref{lem:finite_alignment}).
+Specifically, given a higher-rank graph $\Lambda$ and $\lambda \in \Lambda$, we define what it means for $\Lambda$ to be \textit{finitely aligned at $\lambda$} (\cref{def:FA}).
+The set $\FA{\Lambda} \coloneqq \{\lambda \in \Lambda \mid \Lambda \text{ is finitely aligned at } \lambda\}$ enjoys a number of properties related to the category structure on the higher-rank graph $\Lambda$ (\cref{lem:finite_alignment}).
 Though $\FA{\Lambda}$ can fail to be a higher-rank graph (\cref{sec:no_factorisation}), $\FA{\Lambda}$ is a constellation (\cref{prop:constellations}) in the sense of \cite{GH10}, which is a sort of ``one-sided category''.